We bring together leading medical institutions, scientists, philanthropists and advocates to raise awareness and promote change.

 - Dr. Suzanne Steinbaum, Mt.
 Sinai Heart, New York, NY

-- Dr. Ritu Thamman, Allegheny General Hospital, Pittsburgh, PA
+- Dr. Ritu Thamman, University of Pittsburgh School of Medicine, Pittsburgh, PA

 - Dr. Eric Topol, Scripps Research Institute, San Diego, CA